Chickens from Scratch, raising your own chickens from hatch to egg laying and beyond by Janet Garman (Author House: Bloomington, ID) 2015.

 This isn’t a veterinary manual though.
 If you are looking for a comprehensive guide to every single thing that could go wrong in raising layers and what drugs to have on hand in your chicken medicine bag – this isn’t that kind of book.
 You’ll want to check out The Merck’s Manual for Backyard Chicken Raising or Raising Poultry the Modern Way.
 If you are starting with 500 chicks with a dedicated, temperature controlled, brooder building, you’re going to want a book that matches your investment.
 But for the backyard chicken raiser, or the person who can’t resist those fluffy yellow peepers at the feed store this month, grab a copy of this book, too.
 It will give you a robust chance at making your first experience with chicks a defining moment in your journey to food security and self-sufficiency.

 Who can resist those sweet little spring chicks?
-If you succomb grab this Chickens from Scratch, too.
+If you succumb grab this Chickens from Scratch, too.

 Disclaimer: I received a review copy of Chickens from Scratch for the purpose of this review.
 This review represents my honest opinion of the book.